We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Staying hydrated can help pass kidney stones faster.
 Certain substances, including apple cider vinegar and lemon juice, may help dissolve kidney stones, making them easier to pass.

-Drinking plenty of fluids is a vital part of passing kidney stones and preventing new stones from forming.
-Not only does the liquid flush out toxins, but it also helps move stones and grit through your urinary tract.
+Drinking plenty of fluids can help pass kidney stones and prevent new stones from forming.
+The extra liquid flush can help out toxins, moving stones and grit through your urinary tract.

-Talk with a doctor before getting started with any of the home remedies listed below.
-They can assess whether these strategies are right for you or if they could lead to additional unwanted effects.
+If you have kidney stones, it’s best to talk with a doctor before trying any home remedies listed below.
+Some kidney stones may require medical treatment.
+Additionally, some herbal remedies may interact with certain medications or supplements.
+A doctor can determine whether these strategies are right for your type of kidney stone or if they could lead to additional unwanted effects.

 Be sure to drink one 8-ounce glass of water immediately after drinking any flavored remedy.
 This can help move the ingredients through your system.

-When passing a stone, upping your water intake can help speed up the process.
-Strive for 12 glasses of water per day instead of the usual 8.
+When passing a kidney stone, upping your water intake can help speed up the process.

-Once the stone passes, you should continue to drink 8 to 12 glasses of water each day.
+Research suggests you should drink enough water to have about 2 liters of urine output daily to prevent kidney stones.
 Dehydration is one of the main risk factors for kidney stones, and the last thing you want is for more to form.

-A great deal of lemon juice would probably be needed to make a huge effect, but some may help a little.
+A great deal of lemon juice would probably be needed to make a huge effect, but some may have a small impact.
+A 2020 study found that potassium citrate supplements helped reduce risk factors associated with kidney stones in people who had previously had kidney stones.

 Basil is full of nutrients.
-This remedy has been used traditionally for digestive and inflammatory disorders.
+People have traditionally used basil juice for digestive and inflammatory disorders.

-To try it, use fresh or dried basil leaves to make a tea and drink several cups per day.
+To try it, use fresh or dried basil leaves to make tea and drink several cups daily.
 You may also juice fresh basil in a juicer or add it to a smoothie.

-It’s not known whether basil juice is safe to consume in large quantities, or over longer periods of time.
+It’s not known whether basil juice is safe to consume in large quantities or over more extended periods.
 Without more research, the long-term effects remain unclear.

 Apple cider vinegar contains acetic acid.
 Acetic acid helps dissolve kidney stones.